turtelneck/Personal-Projects/README.md

 </ul>
 Pythagorean Theorum:
 <ul>
-    <li>For fun, I wanted to figure out how to create a manual implementation of sqrt() to create a web page that will calculate the Pythagorean Theorum.
+    <li>For fun, I wanted to figure out how to create a manual implementation of sqrt() to create a web page that will run the Pythagorean Theorum on user input.
 After several hours of obsessive research into Newton's Method, I finally came up with what you see here.</li>
 </ul>